maikis/paysera_gateway/README.md

 a substitute for [Paysera Payment Gateway](https://developers.paysera.com/en/payments/current), precisely [WebToPay](https://bitbucket.org/paysera/libwebtopay/raw/default/WebToPay.php) library.

-**Please note that this library is not yet finished and tested with production **
+**Please note that this library is not yet finished and tested in the production **

 ## DISCLAIMER

-Use this software at your own risk.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Installation
 Add this line to your application's Gemfile: